The Big Sleep: Drafting

+Chandler finished his first draft by May 1938.
+He and his wife moved from Los Angeles to Big Bear Lake, California, in the San Bernardino Mountains, for his health.
+Disregarding the first draft, he started anew and conceived the character of Philip Marlowe, taking inspiration from Hammett and James M. Cain, author of The Postman Always Rings Twice.
+Chandler sent his finished manuscript to the literary agent Sydney Sanders, who decided that Alfred A. Knopf was the ideal publisher for The Big Sleep.
+Having published both Hammett and Cain, Knopf invested in a publicity campaign positioning Chandler as a successor to their work.

+Setting

 The Big Sleep takes place in the 1930s, and thus its story was also largely influenced by the very real massive social upheaval during the interwar period.
 During the harsh 1930s, the American people lost much faith in the government due to their repeated intervention failures, experienced the rise of gang violence from Prohibition, and endured the severe decline of public welfare from disasters such as the Great Depression and Dust Bowl.
 Chandler himself was fired from his job at an oil company in 1932, which would lead him to begin writing in the grittier and more cynical hard-boiled genre that mirrored the hardships of its time.
 In American essayist Herbert Ruhm's introduction to the Black Mask, a hard-boiled magazine that Chandler initially wrote for, Ruhm found that: "...the streets of the cities best reflected the moral disorder of the era.
 Events were depicted in language of these streets; mean, slangy, prejudiced, sometimes witty and always tough."

 Through this time of suffering, people began flocking towards big cities such as Los Angeles—also the setting of The Big Sleep—for work, which consequently made cities hotspots for the new meshing of demographic and socioeconomic changes.
 As a result, roots of modernity and mass culture began to form in America, slowly eroding old social norms such as the traditional views of masculinity and family.
 This plays heavily into Chandler's depiction of Marlowe as a chivalrous lone wolf of the old guard, futilely trying to change the world around him.